1st Commonwealth Division

 The 1st Commonwealth Division was the military unit that commanded Commonwealth land forces in the Korean War.
-The division was a part of the multinational British Commonwealth Forces Korea, with infantry units of the British Army, Canadian Army and Australian Army, forming the bulk of the division.
-Additionally, the New Zealand Army supplied artillery complements and an Indian medical unit was also attached.
+The division was a part of the multinational British Commonwealth Forces Korea, with infantry units of the British Army, Canadian Army and Australian Army forming the bulk of the division.
+Additionally, the New Zealand Army supplied artillery contingents and an Indian medical unit was also attached.
 As with the "Korean Augmentation To the United States Army" (KATUSA) programme, numerous South Korean troops were seconded to the Commonwealth division to make up numbers under a scheme known as "KATCOM".

 History

 Background

 Following the outbreak of the Korean War, the 27th British Commonwealth Brigade, which was the initial parent formation of Commonwealth army units in Korea, arrived in the peninsula with two British Infantry battalions in August 1950.
 It was reinforced by the 3rd Battalion, Royal Australian Regiment (3 RAR) in September, and by the 2nd Battalion, Princess Patricia's Canadian Light Infantry (PPCLI), in February 1951.

 The brigade was subsequently re-constituted as the 28th Commonwealth Brigade in April 1951.
 Meanwhile, in November 1950, the brigade was joined by the 29th Independent Infantry Brigade, and in May 1951 by the 25th Canadian Infantry Brigade.